JosephEoff/josepheoff.github.io/_posts/2021-05-04-androidtranscribe3.md

 |![Adapter using the Google recommended values](/assets/2021-05-04-androidtranscribe3/attenuator_not_optimal.png)|
 |This is **NOT** optimal.
 Do not use this circuit.|

-After constructing my spectrum anaylser, I had a look at what Google's recommended circuit does to the audio signal.
+After constructing my spectrum analyser, I had a look at what Google's recommended circuit does to the audio signal.
 It wasn't pretty.

 |Hard of hearing transcription adapter|
 |-------------------------------------|